GameShopEngine/GameShopEngineSteam/README.md

 I Am Making The Greatest Of All Time Game Engine.
 Using Java This Will Be Able To Make Games For SteamOS

+GameShop Engine is only for Personal Use.
+Distribution and Sales is Prohibited.
+Copyright Lynden Jay Evans Jr of Charlotte North Carolina

 ## Devlog Document

 Please Read The DevLog Document